-The Solsteinhaus (1,806 metres above sea level) is a very well equipped Austrian Alpine Association mountain refuge hut at the foot of the Solstein in the Karwendel Mountains.
+The Solsteinhaus (1,806 metres) is a very well-equipped Austrian Alpine Cliub mountain refuge at the foot of the Solstein peak in the Karwendel Mountains.

 Nestled amidst green meadows at the foot of the Solstein mountain

 Hut?
 No, a majestic mountain lodge with comfortable overnight accommodation awaits visitors at the Solsteinhaus high in the Karwendel Mountains.
 When the Innsbruck Division of the Austrian Alpine Club went looking for a location for a mountain refuge in the Karwendel Mountains in 1908, they found the ideal spot at 1,804 metres above sea level on the western side of the Solstein mountain, between the Nordkette and Erlspitz mountain ranges.
 The Solsteinhaus opened in 1914 and was completely renovated and generously equipped in 2007.
 The modern conference and function room offers the opportunity to hold courses or space for families and groups to get together on bad-weather days.
 The outdoor climbing wall is also very popular with up-coming young climbers.